10 Game Servers You Can Run on a Raspberry Pi

 freeciv-server

-Once you have set up the FreeCiv game server on your Raspberry Pi, it will be accessible for connection from any other device running the FreeCiv game client.
-This server-client setup is particularly beneficial for games like Civilization, which can often span a significant amount of time.
-By utilizing a dedicated server, you can ensure that the game continues running even if individual players disconnect or switch devices.
-For more information on configuring the FreeCiv game server, you can refer to the Server Manual available on the FreeCiv wiki.
+After installing the FreeCiv game server on your Raspberry Pi, you can connect to it from any other device that has the FreeCiv game client installed.
+This server-client arrangement is especially advantageous for games such as Civilization, which may frequently last for a substantial period.
+By using a dedicated server, you can guarantee that the game will still run smoothly even if players disconnect or change devices.
+For additional details on setting up the FreeCiv game server, you can consult the Server Manual found on the FreeCiv Wiki.

 5. Host Doom Multiplayer on Raspberry Pi